actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 McQuire, A., & Kume, M. (2020). <em style="font-style:bold;">R Programming for Actuarial Science</em>.
 Wiley.

 # R-Script Download
 The R-Script can be downloaded from the assets directory in my GitHub repository.
-The file is named Statistics_Rcode_Actuary492.R
+The file is under the folder "codes", named Statistics_Rcode_Actuary492.R